balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 I have always relied on vim to do most of the heavy lifting when it comes to code editing.
 I used to stub my nose at people relying on more "modern" editors.

 However, the advent of Golang into my life has forced me to reconsider this.
 Code completion, debugging and jumping to symbol using golang plugins for vim have been less than satisfactory.
 I reluctantly bit the bullet and started tinkering around with VSCode, telling myself it's only going to be for golang editing.

+It was rough starting out.
+The vim plugin didn't exactly work like I wanted it.
+I hated having to use the mouse to switch between editor and the terminal.
+I hated that I couldn't use vim bindings in my terminal.
+I hated that I had to use arrow
 However, after a weekend of tinkering with the keymaps, I came to the revelation that VSCode is **incredibly** customizable.
-Considering that it's a fu

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzMDc0MjMxNCwxNzE4NTY1MTE2XX0=
+eyJoaXN0b3J5IjpbLTkxMTY0MzYxMywxNzE4NTY1MTE2XX0=
 -->